 Landing a traditional publishing deal is challenging especially if you dream of working with a literary agent.
 Rejection and failure are par for the course and aspiring writers need to quickly develop a thick skin to reach their goals.
 There are distinct schools of thoughts regarding whether professional editing before submitting your book is required.
-Now that I’ve landed a deal for my debut adult contemporary novel, Twist of Fate, I thought I’d weigh in on the debate.
+Now that I’ve landed a deal for my debut adult contemporary novel, Sweet Redemption, I thought I’d weigh in on the debate.

 Professional editing before submitting your book